-The ability to establish a relationship is one of life’s critical skills.
-Developing one is a step-by-step process, with the first step being the most important – building rapport.
-Rapport occurs when two or more people are in sync or on the same page because they feel similar or relate well to each other.
+What is rapport exactly?
+It happens when two or more people are in sync or on the “same page” because they feel similar or relate well to each other.
 When you master establishing rapport, you will have more success in business, a wider social circle and greater options romantically.
 Here are seven fast and doable ways to establish rapport with anyone, in any setting.

 1) Do Your Homework

 Study whom you’re meeting and where you’re meeting them.
 This will guide you in what to wear, when to arrive and what to bring.
 The bottom line is people like people most like them.
-Don’t step out of character to become someone else, but do everything you can to walk in with a position of strength.
+Don’t step out of character to become someone else, but do everything you can to walk in with a confidence.

 2) Get Introduced or Endorsed

-The science on this is clear: people follow the lead of credible people.
+The studies on this are clear: people follow the lead of credible people.
 To dramatically increase the strength of your rapport, have the most influential mutual friend provide your introduction and endorsement.
 When the person introducing you is not “influential” but simply an acquaintance, social validation also works.

 When first meeting someone, most people waste the opening seconds by not shutting up.
 You can learn a great deal about someone by simply watching and listening to not just what they’re saying but how they’re saying it.
 The most important aspect to pay attention to is tone.